Hesam-Eskandari/tech-school/c++/01-basics.md

 - Most common one is the “include” directive

 #### Preprocessor
 - The C++ preprocessor is a program that processes the source code before the compiler sees it
 - It firsts strips all the comments from the source file and replaces each comment with a single space
 - Then it looks for pre-processor directives and executes them
-- It replaces the directive starts with # with a file it refers to.
+- It replaces a directive starts with `#` with a file it refers to.
 Then it recursively processes that file as well
 - The C++ pre-processor does not understand C++
 - It just follows the pre-processor directives and gets the source code ready for compiler
-- The compiler is a program that understand C++
+- The compiler is a program that understands C++

 ### Comments
 - Single line comments: // anything after two forward slashes in the same line